Comparing 12 Free Screencasting Tools

 Screencastle.com Unknown Presentations (stored on the site) can be shared via email links, and can also be embedded on websites.
 None

-Other Screencastlt Notes: Screencastle does not use log ins, so all casts are instantly available to everyone, and are not linked to individual accounts.
-One interesting feature of the site is the availability of widgets for automated screencasting from within Wordpress and some other tools.
+Other Screencastle Notes: Screencastle does not use log ins, so all casts are instantly available to everyone, and are not linked to individual accounts.
+One interesting feature of the site is the availability of widgets for automated screencasting from within WordPress and some other tools.

 Webinaria.com AVI, FLV Files are stored on the site, and can easily be shared via email links, and can also be embedded on websites.
 Files can also be downloaded in .FLV format, for viewing with any Flash compatible viewer.
 None